Pallas Athena

 2. Use the normal as a basis for projection

-And this brings us to the heart of the discussion.
+Now this brings us to the heart of the discussion.
 Once we have an edge, we can obtain its normal (a line indicating a direction perpendicular to the edge) and use it as a basis for the projection.
-As I discussed at length in the preceding article in this series , a basis in linear algebra gives us a coordinate system.
-In this case we get a way of mapping from our 2D svg world coordinates to a one-dimensional basis on which we can project our triangles and look for separation.
+What this gives us is a way of mapping from our 2D svg world coordinates to a one-dimensional basis on which we can project our triangles -- and look for separation.

 Insight!

-For me, the key insight to understanding the SAT is to understand that the separating axes are geometric bases for projection.
+For me, the key insight to understanding the SAT is to realize that the separating axes are geometric bases for projection.

 Here's the normal for edge $\vec{E_{B_1B_2}}$ .